chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 Section III.IV: Future considerations
 -------------------------------------

+This work focused on using the operation of sigma reduction to describe palindromic structure in terms of its *aspect* and its *parity*.
+As mentioned at several points, there are two other dimensions of palindromes this work has not sought to incorporate into formal system.
+While the considerations in the introduction seem to preclude the possibility of a purely syntactical account of palindromes, the author does not believe this means the structure of palindromes cannot be formalized by taking into account certain universal semantic assumptions.

-This work focused on using the operation of sigma reduction to describe palindromic structure.
-To account for the dimension of punctuality, a possible avenue of exploration is extending the operation of sigma reduction to encompass other Characters besides the Delimiter Character.
+To account for the dimension of *punctuality*, a possible avenue of exploration could be extending the operation of sigma reduction to encompass other Characters besides the Delimiter Character.
 In this way, the punctuality of a palindrome may be "projected" onto a Pairing Language where its symmetry under inversion can be recovered.

-(TODO: considerations about case. the link between uppercase and lowercase induces a symmetry in the Alphabet that may be exploitable for describing palindromic symmetry)
+To account for the dimension of *case*, the link between uppercase and lowercase letters in natural languages may be viewed as inducing a symmetry in the Alphabet that in turn may be exploitable for describing palindromic symmetry.
+In such a formalization, a possible method of attack would be introduce a many-to-one relationship between in a sigma-reduction where uppercase and lowercase letters are mapped to their "primitive" Character in an appropriate Pairing Language.

 Section IV: References
 ======================